CrosswordsCrosswords is a word game in the spirit of Scrabble, on a unique

 there are more directions to match, and the option to allow other

 grid, where the octagons hold the letters, and randomly

 selected intermediate diamonds indicate letter or word bonuses.

-- Bonuses not always in the same places, and can be used more than once.
+- Bonuses not always in the same places, and score for any letter placed touching them.

 - Octagons instead of squares, allow diagonal words to be visualized..

 "Big crosswords" variant uses a larger board, and allows all the word play options by default.

 Crosswords uses a dictionary derived from the open source program Collins Zyzzyva,

 which has roughly 280,000 words considered acceptable for scrabble.

 A smaller, ordered set of roughly 38,000 words, is considered